pm2-hive/pm2-hive.github.io/docs/features/deployment.md

       // is no separate command-line flag, see 'man ssh'
       // can be either a single string or an array of strings "ssh_options": "StrictHostKeyChecking=no",
+      // To prepare the host by installing required software (eg: git)
+      // even before the setup process starts
+      // can be multiple commands separated by the character ";"
+      // or path to a script on your local machine "pre-setup" : "apt-get install git",
+      // Commands / path to a script on the host machine
+      // This will be executed on the host after cloning the repository
+      // eg: placing configurations in the shared dir etc "post-setup": "ls -la",
       // Commands to execute locally (on the same machine you deploy things)
       // Can be multiple commands separated by the character ";" "pre-deploy-local" : "echo 'This is a local executed command'"